Thumbnail

 User-inserted image

 Use the Oculus Meta Quest 2 VR Headset to view any robot's camera and control any robot’s servos with your hands or controllers.
 Servos can be attached to finger movements, hand movements, controllers, and buttons.
-Additionally, there is a built-in remote desktop to control ARC without having to remove the VR headset.
+Additionally, a built-in remote desktop controls ARC without removing the VR headset.
 This robot skill requires the Meta Quest 2 app installed from the Oculus Store to control a robot.

 Why Control Robots From VR?